-All shark attack cases that are reported to the Australian Shark-Incident Database undergo a comprehensive review of the circumstances and available details.
+All shark incident cases that are reported to the Australian Shark-Incident Database undergo a comprehensive review of the circumstances and available details.
 Formal investigations are undertaken by qualified biologists and, where possible, questionnaires are sent to the victim or witnesses and official reports are gathered, making the Database as comprehensive and accurate as possible.

 All cases that meet the 'criteria for inclusion' are classified as either 'provoked' or 'unprovoked'.
 As information is gathered through ongoing research, the details on any case are updated to reflect the new information.

-The Australian Shark-Incident Database advises State and Federal authorities and the general public about shark attack risks, receiving more than 100 information requests each year, and works closely with the International Shark Attack File (ISAF) based in the USA.
+The Australian Shark-Incident Database advises State and Federal authorities and the general public about shark incident risks, receiving more than 100 information requests each year, and works closely with the International Shark Attack File (ISAF) based in the USA.

 Criteria for inclusion